SupremeDeity/siminventory-frontend-task/README.md

 ### Instructions:

+> **NOTE: TEST NEEDS TO BE SUBMITTED THROUGH A NEW GITHUB REPO AND ITS LINK MUST BE SHARED.
+SUBMISSION OF TEST USING RAR/ZIP IS NOT ACCEPTABLE.**

 In this demo, you basically have to replicate the provided prototype UI made in `Figma`, albeit with some imposed constraints/requirements so that it better fits what we are looking for.
 The requirements and constraints you **must** follow are listed above.

 1. Open up the prototype UI from the link provided in the **Resources** section below.